manski117/weather-app/README.md

 -add a loading animation

--CFK conversion
+    DONE-CFK conversion

 **Debug**

--plus signs where they shouldn't be
+    DONE-plus signs where they shouldn't be

--refactor conversion function
+    DONE-refactor conversion function

 -giphy changing the dimensions of an image